silvereh/portfolio/en/_posts/2020-02-04-silvereh-website.md

 tags: [CSS, EcmaScript 6, Github, HTML, JavaScript, jekyll, Liquid, Markdown, React, SCSS]
 lang: en
 categories: [en]
 summary: I spent around 3 weeks focusing on the development of my personal website so I could have both a way to show off my work and be contacted.
-This website is deployed via Github Pages.
-As such, it doesn't contain any back-end technology.
+This website is deployed via Github Pages, as such, it doesn't contain any back-end technology.
 thumbnail: /assets/img/silvereh_website_thumb.png
 ---
 ## Context